 While Gorrell heard about SYNLawn and the nylon advantage from both Jody Gill of BVSD and Dan Anderson of BSSD, he still wanted to do his own research.
-For Gorrell and Ryan Hall, environmental and safety supervisor for LSSD, the most important factors for them were safety testing, the durability of SYNLawn’s SYNBermuda 200 (now called SYNRye 211) and the manufacturer warranty.
+For Gorrell and Ryan Hall, the Pursuit of Safe Play combined with environmental and safety supervisor for LSSD, the most important factors for them were safety testing, the durability of SYNLawn’s SYNBermuda 200 (now called SYNRye 211) and the manufacturer warranty.

 According to Angela Grego, owner of SYNLawn Kansas City, she recommends looking at what is being spent on maintenance over the long term, getting a bid and figuring out if artificial grass would be a more viable option.
 “The school districts in particular are looking at long-term budgets.
 Having a 15-year warranty on your playground offers real peace of mind and means they won’t have to replace it for at least 15 more years.
 That is very appealing for any school, and the maintenance savings is huge,” Grego continued.

 (Left) LSSD had SYNRye 211 installed at eight of its playgrounds, including this one at Greenwood Elementary.
 (Right) This aerial view of Westview Elementary shows two playground areas that feature SYNLawn artificial grass.